Find out about how we are embedding sustainability in our students’ education.

 Education for sustainable development

-The University of Surrey aims to equip all its students with the knowledge, understanding, skills and attributes needed to work and live in such a way that the needs of the present are met without compromising the ability of future generations to meet their own needs.
+Surrey students will develop the knowledge and understanding, skills and attributes needed to work and live in a way that the needs of the present are met without compromising the ability of future generations to meet their own needs.

 Education for sustainable development at the University is overseen by the Sustainability in Curriculum Working Group chaired by Professor Angela Druckman, our Academic Lead for Sustainability in Curriculum.
 Members of the group include senior management, staff and students.